 - Each article should include a brief synopsis of 50 to 100 words.

-- Articles should be 10 point Times New Roman fully justified left and right.
+- Articles should be 10 point, Garamond, fully justified left and right.

-- Quotations of three lines or more should be 9 point Times New Roman, indented 1 cm left and right without quotation marks.
+- Quotations of three lines or more should be 9 point Garamond, indented 1 cm left and right without quotation marks.

 - Italics should be used for case names, book titles and full journal titles.
 Full stops are not used for abbreviations or in citations.
 Please use the footnote style followed in (1998) 8 Revenue LJ.